 * Separate baskets for each family member

 When it comes to sorting and folding your laundry, create a colour-coded sorting system.
 Purchase some collapsible fabric boxes and designate a different colour for each family member.
-Make sure the box is large enough to fit a decent amount in them, and that you can stack like items in separate piles.
+Make sure the box is large enough to fit a decent amount of folded clothes.

 Then just fold and sort the washing straight into the baskets, putting aside any items you'd like to iron (see a video of this process here).
 The great thing about collapsible fabric baskets is they won't take up a heap of room within your laundry, and can be neatly slotted away when not in use.